shred/acme4j/src/site/markdown/development/testing.md

 * 14001: Provides a simple REST-like interface for adding and removing challenge tokens and DNS records.
 This port is exposed.
 * 53 (UDP): A simple DNS server for resolving test domain names, and providing `TXT` records for `dns-01` challenges.
+* 5001: A simple TLS-ALPN server that responds with certificates for `tls-alpn-01` challenges.
-* 5002: A simple HTTP server that responses with tokens for `http-01` challenges.
+* 5002: A simple HTTP server that responds with tokens for `http-01` challenges.

 To run this server, you can use the Docker image mentioned above.
 You could also run the server directly, but since the DNS server is listening on a privileged port, it would need to be reconfigured first.
+Also, if you run BammBamm with OpenJDK 8, make sure to [add the correct `alpn-boot.jar` version to your boot classpath](https://www.eclipse.org/jetty/documentation/9.4.x/alpn-chapter.html#alpn-versions) in order to use the TLS-ALPN server.

 The `BammBammClient` class can be used to set the challenge responses and DNS records via the REST interface on port 14001.

 <div class="alert alert-danger" role="alert">

-Do not use _Bammbamm_ in production environments!
+Do not use _BammBamm_ in production environments!
 It has its main focus on simplicity, and is only meant as a server for integration test purposes.
 It is neither hardened, nor feature complete.
 </div>

 ## Boulder